Nixill/JoltBot/TwitchStreamBot/src/twitch/irc-client/commands/README.md

 Sends a message pretending that the named noun is now banned from chat.

-*^(This command does not apply any actual moderation to the target, nor does it even check if the target is a valid Twitch user.)*
+*<sub>(This command does not apply any actual moderation to the target, nor does it even check if the target is a valid Twitch user.)</sub>*

 ## `!coinflip`